Technology sometimes seems like "crack". When The Beatles released their “new stuff” on iTunes, I shook my head, again.

 So, look at your next purchases.
 How long will they last?
 How well do they perform?
 How does cheap equipment stack up to buying quality?
 In the long run, you will thank yourself for thinking it through.
 Consume smarter!

-P.S. - Genius is curiosity?
-Genius is sharing ?
+Genius is sharing?
 Makes you wonder why Glenn “disliked people”.

-**** - December 7th Brain News!
-More self validation!
-Thanks Duke University!
+**** -December 7th Brain News!
+More self validation! hanks, Duke University!
 You guys are sma-rt!